hassio-addons/addon-tailscale/tailscale/DOCS.md

 ### Option: `share_homeassistant`

-This option allows you to enable Tailscale Serve or Funnel features to present your Home Assistant instance with a valid certificate on your tailnet or internet.
+This option allows you to enable Tailscale Serve or Funnel features to present your Home Assistant instance with a valid certificate on your tailnet or on the internet.

 When not set, this option is disabled by default.